Agustangel/Onegin/README.md

 It is possible to choose the sorting algorithm offered by this program:
 - lexicographic sorting
 - insertion sorting

+You can also select the sort options:
+- ascending
+- descending
-You can also select the sort option: ascending, descending, from the beginning or from the end of the string.
+- from the beginning
+- from the end of the string.